davidvdev/responsive-web-design-exercise/README.md

 ## Live example

-Fork and clone the repo [example code for this lesson](https://git.generalassemb.ly/dc-wdi-fundamentals/responsive-web-design-code)
+Fork and clone the [starter code for this lesson](https://git.generalassemb.ly/dc-wdi-fundamentals/responsive-web-design-starter-code)

 Open up the directory in VS Code and open the HTML in your browser with the CLI command `open index.html`